-Heading into peak season, once export customs are cleared, shipping is fairly smooth.
+Nonetheless, leading into peak season, once export customs are cleared, shipping is typically fairly smooth.

-Of course, importers should prepare all documentation and pay any duties and taxes quickly otherwise goods won’t be released, but if this is done quickly transit times are fairly fast and reliable.
+Of course, importers should prepare all documentation and pay any duties and taxes quickly, but if this is done quickly, domestic transit times are fairly fast and reliable.

 Another way to keep things moving is to ship to main gateways and use expedited trucking.
-This is more expensive, but a smart way to get a product where it needs to be quickly and without hassle.
+This is more expensive, but a smart way to get a product where it needs to be quickly.

 Expert tipBefore dispatching any shipment check that the receiving consignees have storage capacity.

 Another thing to keep in mind is that if you’re sending a full container, the demurrage charges can add up very quickly, and devanning and warehousing goods adds additional costs on top of storage, so make sure delivery carriers are prepared to receive your goods or it could eat into your profits.